 Stage seventeen.
 You have grown stronger and wiser than you were before.
 You know the signs to look out for in those real energy draining vampires that exist out there in our world.
 You are genuinely at peace and happy within yourself again.
 You are no longer interested in the abuse that they hurl.

-So whatever stage of the journey you at.
+So, whatever stage of the journey you are at.
 Believe in yourself, happiness again you will achieve.

 Click on the links below to join, Elizabeth Shaw – Life Coach on social media for more information on Overcoming Narcissistic Abuse.